How to Stop Your Horse From Falling Out

 As a result, this horse’s body will always be trying to bend left, with the consequence that he is constantly ‘falling’ towards his right shoulder.
-Therefore, he falls out on a left hand circle, and falls in on a right hand circle, often with the wrong bend (remember, his body wants to constantly stay in left bend, no matter in which direction he is travelling).
+Therefore, he falls out on a left-hand circle and falls in on a right-hand circle, often with the wrong bend (remember, his body wants to constantly stay in left bend, no matter in which direction he is traveling).

 Remaining with this example, when on a left circle or turn, this horse falls outward onto his right shoulder.
 To correct this, you need to:

-Exaggerate these aids as far as you need to, to gain control or the outward drift.
+Exaggerate these aids as far as you need to in order to gain control of the outward drift.

 Falling out can create serious problems for you when you’re riding a dressage test.
 Your circles will be lopsided, and your horse might even drift right out of the arena!

 Use the tips given above to help correct the problem and keep your horse balanced and moving in a straight line.